OceanBase logo

 Note

-• By default, the install.sh script starts the OAT container in host network mode by using --net host.
-If you want to use another network mode, start the container manually by using the OAT image.
+• The install.sh script starts the OAT container by default using --net host (host network mode).
+If you need to configure it to another network mode, manually start the container using the OAT image.

-• The oat-all-in-one installation package for the x86 (aarch64) architecture contains only the images and software packages for the x86_64 (aarch64) and noarch architectures.
-If you need images and software packages for the aarch64 (x86_64) architecture, download them and copy them to the directory mounted to the OAT container, and then initiate a scan task to add them.
+• The x86 (aarch64) version of oat-all-in-one by default only includes images and software packages for x86 (aarch64) and noarch.
+If you need the aarch64 (x86) architecture, download it yourself and copy it to the corresponding directory mounted in the OAT container, then initiate a scan task to add it.

-Use the OAT Docker image to install OAT
+Install OAT by using the OAT Docker image

 Contact OAT technical support to obtain the installation package.

-2. Run the scp command to upload the OAT installation package to the server.
+2. Use the scp command to upload the OAT installation package to the server.

-Here, oat_server specifies the IP address of the server on which OAT is deployed.
+Here, oat_server is the IP address of the server where OAT is to be deployed.

 scp oat.tgz <oat_server_user>@<oat_server_ip>:~/